tensorflow/java/docs/docs/install.md

 *   Ubuntu 20.04 or higher; 64-bit, x86
 *   Ubuntu 22.04 or higher; 64-bit, arm
 *   macOS 14 or higher; 64-bit, arm

+Tensorflow Java 1.1 and earlier has binaries for:

 *   Windows 10 or higher; 64-bit, x86

-TensorFlow Java 1.0 series and earlier releases also have binaries for:
+TensorFlow Java 1.0 series and earlier has binaries for:

 *   macOS 12 or higher; 64-bit, x86